 E. When dual doors are provided, the rear door shall have at least a one-point fastening device to the header.
 The forward mounted door shall have at least three-point fastening devices.
 One shall be to the header, one to the floor line of the body, and the other shall be into the rear door.
 These locking devices shall afford maximum safety when the doors are in the closed position.
 The door and hinge mechanism shall be of a strength that will provide for the same type of use as that of a standard entrance door.

-F. Door materials, panels, and structural strength shall be equivalent to the conventional service and emergency doors.
+F. Door materials, panels, and structural strength shall be equivalent to the conventional entrance and emergency doors.
 Color, rub rail extensions, lettering and other exterior features shall match adjacent sections of the body.

 G. Each door shall have windows set in a waterproof manner compatible within one inch of the lower line of adjacent sash.